 Our free webinars are designed to help education professionals learn how to turn evidence into practice in schools and how to use evidence to measure the impact of their teaching and leadership.
-Join Dr Tanya Vaughan, Associate Director at Evidence for Learning as she discusses different topics in evidence-informed practice.
+Join various members of the EVidence for Learning team as they discuss different topics in evidence-informed practice.

-In this webinar educators will learn about the six recommendations for good implementation.
+In this webinar educators will learn about seven key recommendations for teaching metacognition and self-regulated learning.
 These are:

 - Teachers should acquire the professional understanding and skills to develop their students’ metacognitive knowledge

 - Explicitly teach students metacognitive strategies, including how to plan, monitor, and evaluate their learning